 Once the permanent crown arrives, you’ll visit your dentist again to have it fitted.
 The temporary tooth cap will be removed, and your dentist may again numb the tooth to avoid any sensitivity during this time.

-After checking that the fit of the new crown is just right, your dentist will apply a dental cement on the inside of the crown and press it down over your tooth.
+After checking that the fit of the new crown is just right, your dentist will apply a dental cement or resin bonding material on the inside of the crown and press it down over your tooth.
 Any excess that has seeped out will be scraped away, and the process is complete.

 If you have any concerns about the color or shape of the permanent crown (especially for a front tooth crown), be sure to speak up before it’s cemented.
+Also, be sure your dentist allows you to look at it prior to the finanl cementation.
+Consider going outside to look at it in natural light, which can be the most honest.
 It’s difficult to make any changes once your new cap is in place, and you’ll have to live with it for a long time!

 The duration of this second visit depends on how many adjustments are needed before the crown can be cemented, but on average it takes 30 minutes – one hour.